dshadowwolf/ideas-for-a-new-language/thoughts-and-suggestions-on-grammar-and-syntax.md

 That demonstrates all the forms of list comprehension - as 'map', 'reduce' and 'filter' should be default member functions of any "Iterable", as all Iterables are Lists.

+####Notes
+The string constant given to the 'formatted output' function show my long history and familiarity with C. The actual proposal for formatted output strings will not look like that.
+The actual "insert item here" marker will likely take after how they look in C#, as one of the functions that Object will implement a "sane default" for is the "toString()" member function used above.
+In this manner there will be no need to encode a type in the specifier, as all Objects will have a method that converts them to a String that can then be simply interpolated into the output.

 ###Closing Thoughts
 The syntax and grammar proposed above are lacking in several specifics that I have been unable to decide on and do not have any proper idea of how they could be safely and properly implemented.
 These include marking blocks for automatic multi-processing, ternary operators and Perl-like postfix operations.